nussi049/AnalyticsApplication/README.md

 -------------
 - Clone this repository

-- Execute the following notebooks in this order, because the data_preparation Notebook is the foundation of both plot_data and prediction_model Notebook.
+- Execute the following notebooks in this order, because the data_preparation Notebook is the foundation of plot_data, KPI and prediction_model Notebook.

 1. data_preparation Notebook
 2. plot_data Notebook
+3. KPI Notebook
-3. prediction_model Notebook
+4. prediction_model Notebook
-4. cluster_analysis Notebook
+5. cluster_analysis Notebook

 Note:
 -----